SaikiranAsamwar/EC2-Python-DevOps/README.md

 - ✅ Use `.env` files (not in Git) for sensitive data
 - ✅ Always use explicit image versions
 - ✅ Restrict database ports to internal network only
-- ✅ Enable HTTPS with SSL certificates
+- ✅ Nginx reverse proxy with security headers
 - ✅ Use strong passwords (generate with `openssl rand -base64 32`)
 - ✅ Enable Docker Content Trust
 - ✅ Backup database regularly
 - ✅ Monitor container logs and CloudWatch
-- ✅ Update base images regularly
+- ✅ Update base images regularly (Nginx, PostgreSQL)
 - ✅ Use read-only filesystems where possible
+- ✅ Enable CORS headers properly in Nginx

 ### For Production Deployment